dynamit93/Tibiafuskdotnet/README.md

-the project are useing visual studio 2022
+the project are useing visual studio 2022 for now the project only suports tibia 8.6 suppose to look like elfbot and work with elfbot scripts.
+For every Clients.

 install mysql database.
 import database
 configre mysql root password
 install tibia.
 run project

 Login view